How to Legally Borrow Money from Licensed Moneylenders in Singapore

 Interest charged on the loan is to be computed on the monthly outstanding balance of the principal remaining after deducting the payments made.
 For example, if your loan amount is $20,000, and you have repaid $10,000, then the 4% interest rate will be computed for the remaining $10,000.

 On the other hand, late interest is to be computed based on the amount overdue.
-For example, if you are paying on instalment basis of $5,000 per month, which you were unable to pay in time, then the 4% additional late interest charge will only apply to the $5,000.
+For example, if you are paying on instalment basis of $5,000 per month, which you were unable to pay in time, then the 4% additional late interest charge will apply only to the $5,000.

 Other fees incurred

-The total charges imposed by a moneylender on any personal loan, consisting of interest, late interest, upfront administrative and late fees also cannot exceed an amount equivalent to the principal of the loan.
+However, the total charges imposed by a moneylender on any personal loan, consisting of interest, late interest, upfront administrative and late fees also cannot exceed an amount equivalent to the principal of the loan.

 For example, if you take a loan of $10,000, then the interest, late interest, administrative fee and monthly late fees cannot exceed $10,000.